nokenwa/twilio-signal-london-23-build-projects/studio/README.md

 You might have noticed that as well as the customer's name, the function returns details of any open orders they have with partycookies.store.
 In particular `orders.open_order_count` is always present in the response, and if that's greater than zero you will also get a summary in `orders.open_orders_summary`.

 Change the flow so that if they have an open order you ask them if that's what they're messaging about.
 Some ideas to help:
- - The [Split Based On...](https://www.twilio.com/docs/studio/widget-library/split-based-on) widget can put branches in your code.
+ - The [Split Based On...](https://www.twilio.com/docs/studio/widget-library/split-based-on) widget can put branches in your flow.
  - The [Send & Wait For Reply](https://www.twilio.com/docs/studio/widget-library/send-wait-reply) widget does exactly what it sounds like.
 Use this to ask if they're messaging about their open order or not (and "Split Based On" the reply).
  - As a valued partycookies.store customer, would you prefer to read "Are you messaging about your open order?" or "Are you messaging about the ten peanut butter cookies you ordered last Thursday?"
  - Calling out to an LLM like ChatGPT is a really powerful way to categorize and summarize a message's intent.

-You can take this as far as you like during today's build session, but there is one more topic I want to cover:
+You can take this as far as you like during today's build session, we're here to help if you need it.
+But there is one more topic I want to cover:

 ### Phase 4 :: Debugging and Logging